FlavScents AInsights Entry for Caramel Dione (CAS: 13494-07-0)

 4. Use in Flavors

-Caramel dione is widely used in flavor formulations, particularly in confectionery, bakery, and dairy products, where it imparts a rich caramel flavor.
-It serves as an impact note and is often used to enhance the authenticity of caramel flavors.
-Typical use levels in finished food products range from 1 to 10 ppm, with higher concentrations potentially leading to an overpowering flavor.
-Caramel dione is relatively stable under typical food processing conditions, but it may degrade under extreme heat or acidic conditions.
+Caramel dione is widely used in flavor formulations, particularly in confectionery, bakery, and dairy products.
+It serves as a key component in caramel, toffee, and butterscotch flavors.
+Typical use levels in finished food products range from 1 to 50 ppm, with higher concentrations used in more robust flavor profiles.
+It is generally stable under typical food processing conditions, though it may degrade at very high temperatures or extreme pH levels.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature